How Much Does CBD Oil Cost?

 Bringing a Product Into an Unregulated Market

 There’s a high price to pay for bringing an unregulated product into the consumer market, something consumers often end up paying for.
-With the legal cannabis industry still considered “criminal” to the powers that be, CBD companies are taking somewhat of a bigger risk than other wellness-related products that are regulated and considered completely legit.
+While new laws are allowing for the cultivation of hemp, some of the legal obstacles that have plagued the industry in recent years still impact it today.
+CBD companies are taking somewhat of a bigger risk than other wellness-related products that are regulated and considered completely legit.

 Third-Party Lab Test Results